-Survival depends on many factors, so no one can tell you exactly how long you will live.
-It depends on your individual condition, type of cancer, treatment and level of fitness.
+Survival depends on many factors.
+No one can tell you exactly how long you will live.

-These are general statistics based on large groups of patients.
+These are general statistics based on large groups of people.
 Remember, they can’t tell you what will happen in your individual case.

 Survival by stage